Create an Android app

 To embed the Vidinoti SDK in your Android application using Android Studio, follow the below steps:

-• In the build.gradle file of your application, add the following lines:
+from the Vidinoti SDK into this folder. - In the build.gradle file of your application, add the following lines:

 repositories {